dmgerow/cpq-migration-aid/README.md

 ## Usage Instructions

-1. Install in the orgs for which you will be migrating to and from via the Deploy To Salesforce button above
+1. Install in the orgs for which you will be migrating to and from
 2. If there is currently configuration data in your org, update all records for which you woud like external Ids present
 3. Retrieve your records from the source org (they will have external Ids now)
 4. Upsert your records to your target org using the external Ids.
 For relationships, use the relationship's external Id to form the relationship.